influx6/moz/readme.md

 For example: If we wanted to be able to generate code for database CRUD activities without having to use ORMs or write such code manually, with the Moz annotation code generation ability, we can create a `struct` generator that can use a `@mongo` annotation, which generates mongo CRUD functions which expect such a type and perform the appropriate CRUD operations.

-Examples are in the [Example](./examples/dap) directory, which demonstrates use of annotations to code generate other pieces of a code project.
+See the [Example](./examples/) directory, which demonstrates use of annotations to code generate other parts of a project or mock up implementation detail for an interface using annotations.

 ### How Annotation Code Generation works

 Moz provides 4 types of Annotation generators, which are function types which provide the necessary operations to be performed to create the underline series of sources to be generated for each annotation.

 Moz provide the following generators type functions: